 There are strategies parents can try to help kids learn another language.

-Kids with dyslexia can have trouble with learning to read and write in grade school.
+can have trouble with learning to read and write in grade school.
 Middle school may bring another hurdle: learning a foreign language.

 Many schools introduce foreign languages in sixth or seventh grade.
 And by high school, it’s often mandatory.
 Districts tend to require two years of foreign language in high school in order to graduate.
 But while having